krishi0408/reactor-core/.harness/README.md

    8. Provide your `YAML Path`as `.harness/{PIPELINE_NAME}.yml`.The root folder `.harness` is required.
    9. Select `Start`.

  * Go to the newly created pipeline and hit the `Triggers` tab.
 If everything went well, you should see two triggers auto-created.
 A `Pull Request` trigger and a `Push` trigger.
-For this exercise, we only need `Pull Request` trigger to be enabled.
-So, please disable or delete the `Push` trigger.
+For this exercise, we only need the `Pull Request` trigger to be enabled.

 3. If you are an existing Harness CI user, create a new pipeline to use the cloud option for infrastructure and set up the PR trigger.